-We ask you to tell us how you would prefer to be contacted if we do have any questions (e.g. post, email or telephone).
+We ask you to tell us how you would prefer to be contacted if we do have any questions (eg post, email or telephone).
 However, even if you choose to be contacted by email or telephone, we will still need a postal address as we will need to return original documents and to send you a Gender Recognition Certificate if your application is successful.
-Also, if we do need to contact you about your application and we have significant difficulties reaching you using your preferred method, we will write to you as your postal address with the relevant information about your application.
+Also, if we do need to contact you about your application and we have significant difficulties reached you using your preferred method, we will write to you at your postal address with the relevant information about your application.

-Qu uestions Notes 1.1 Preferred title (Mr, Mrs, Miss, Ms etc) Please tell us how you wish to be addressed 1.2 Full name you would like us to use when contacting you.
-Tell us the name by which you would like to be addressed in all correspondence.
-1.3 Postal address (for all written correspondence) The postal address will be used for all correspondence where we need to send original or official documents to you (e.g. to return your driving licence or to send you the Panel's decision, including a Gender Recognition Certificate if you are successful).
+Qı uestions Notes 1.1 Preferred title (Mr, Mrs, Miss, Ms etc) Please tell us how you wish to be addressed.
+1.2 Full name you would like us to use when contacting you Tell us the name by which you would like to be addressed in all correspondence.
+1.3 Postal address (for all written correspondence) The postal address will be used for all correspondence where we need to send original or official documents to you (eg to return your driving licence or to send you the Panel's decision, including a Gender Recognition Certificate if you are successful).
 If you wish, it can be used for all correspondence.
 This address does not have to be your home address.
 You can use any address for postal correspondence, you just need to make sure it is secure and that you will be able to pick up your post regularly (at least twice a week).
 1.4 How would you like us to contact you if we have any questions?
 Please select your preferred means of contact.
 Wherever possible, the staff of the Gender Recognition Panel will use this method.
-If we cannot contact you using this means, we will write to you at the address you have supplied.
+If we cannot contact you using this means, we will write to you at the address you have

-ase fill this in if you wish us to contact by telephone.
-You should give a nber on which you are available ween 10:00 and 16:00, and let us know en would be the best time to call. bu wish to be contacted by email, ase write your email address here. ase remember that e-mail cannot be tranteed as secure. ase write your email address here. ase remember that e-mail cannot be peneral, the staff of the Gender cognition Panel will require a response pueries within 28 days.
-However, we preciate that this will not be possible if are away.
-Therefore, we would like to make a note in this box of any dods of more than five consecutive s when you know that you will not be ilable over the six months after you mit your application form. ic sil n
+1.5 Daytime contact telephone number and times you will be available on this number (if you would like us to contact you by telephone) supplied.
+Please fill this in if you wish us to contact you by telephone.
+You should give a number on which you are available between 10:00 and 16:00, and let us know when would be the best time to call 1.6 Email address (if you would like us to contact you by email).
+Please remember that email cannot be guaranteed as secure If you wish to be contacted by email, please write your email address here.
+Please remember that email cannot be guaranteed as secure.
+1.7 If possible, please list any dates when you know you will be unavailable for any periods of more than 5 consecutive days over the next 6 months In general, the staff of the Gender Recognition Panel will require a response to queries within 28 days.
+However, we appreciate that this will not be possible if you are away.
+Therefore, we would like you to make a note in this box of any periods of more than five consecutive days when you know that you will be available over the six months after you submit your application form.
+If, after you have submitted your application, you have to go away for more than five working days at a time, please contact the Gender Recognition Panel to let them know.